joshmiao1065/Bluestamp_Engineering/Sample_Portfolios/session1Portfolios/ISS_tracker/ISS_tracker.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+An example of a second milestone would be completing the base project, connecting it to the ISS position API and mapping that to coordinates on the pyportal screen.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: